jecki/DHParser/README.md

    notations, like, LaTeX, or newly created DSLs, like the [Medieval-Latin-Dictionary-DSL](https://gitlab.lrz.de/badw-it/mlw-dsl-oeffentlich).

-   Typically these languages are strict formal languages the grammar of which can be described with context-free grammars.
+   Typically, these languages are strict formal languages the grammar of which can be described with context-free grammars.
 (In cases where this does not hold like TeX, it is often still possible to describe a reasonably large subset of the formal language with a context free grammar.)